Gerardwx/tstring-util/README.md

 # tstring-util
-Utlities for Python 3.14 t-string.
+Utilities for Python 3.14 t-string.

 Python 3.14 supports creating objects of type *string.templatelib.Template* by prefixing with a "t".